 The Bottom Line

-Adopting a healthy diet and active lifestyle now can go a long way toward the health of your prostate.
+Adopting a healthy diet, participating in an active lifestyle and achieving or maintaining a healthy weight can go a long way toward the health of your prostate.
 While more research is needed, eating more vegetables, fruits, beans, and whole grains — while avoiding fattening foods and red meat — is encouraged to help you take advantage of beneficial nutrients and avoid cancer-promoting factors.